charonn0/RB-liblzma/README.md

 Windows does not have it installed by default, you will need to ship the DLL with your application.
 You can download pre-built binaries from the [XZ project page](https://tukaani.org/xz/), or you can build them yourself from source (ibid.)

-RB-lzma will raise a PlatformNotSupportedException when used if all required DLLs/SOs/DyLibs are not available at runtime.
+RB-liblzma will raise a PlatformNotSupportedException when used if all required DLLs/SOs/DyLibs are not available at runtime.